 5. The idiom “daily grind” in line 10 meansCorrectIncorrect

-6. The word “longevity” in line 22 can be replaced by which of the following?CorrectIncorrect
+6. The word “longevity” (2nd line under 4.
+Connections) can be replaced by which of the following?CorrectIncorrect

 8. Being involved in the community after one has retired is impossible.CorrectIncorrect

 9. What are some benefits of volunteering as stated by this article?CorrectIncorrect